Keimyung Med J Search

 1. Authorship

 Author qualifications should be meet the following four conditions.
-1) a significant contribution in the concept, design, data collection, analysis and interpretation of the manuscript; 2) drafting the article or revising it critically for important intellectual content; 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+1) a significant contribution in the concept, design, data collection, analysis and interpretation of the manuscript; 2) drafting the article or reviewing it critically for important intellectual content; 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 After the original manuscript is submitted for the first time, the author's change (adding the author, deleting the author, or reordering the author) must be explained to the editor as a letter from the corresponding author, and all authors' signatures must be attached.

 • • Corresponding author and first author: In principle, there should be only one correspondent author per manuscript.
 KMJ approves when it is clear that the first author made an equal contribution to the corresponding author in conducting the joint research.